 Step 1: Pick a Niche for Your Blog

-Before you go about buying a domain name and setting up hosting, you need to decide what topic to write about.
+Before you go about buying your domain name and setting up hosting, you need to decide what topic to blog about.
 While you might change directions or expand the scope of your website down the line, you need to start your blog with a clearly defined focus.

 As you set out to choose a topic for your blog, consider the following: